Dronethusiast

 Finally, the Lenovo Tab 4 has an extremely impressive 20 hours of battery life, even on WiFi – much more than a typical tablet, especially one at this price range.
 So if you want a large HD option for flying your Phantom that won’t break the bank, this is one of the best choices out there!

-apple iphone 6s for phantom 4
+apple iphone X for phantom 4

 Click To Shop or Read Reviews

-Some say that no matter what type of device you use, even if it is a tablet like the iPads, one flight will take up to 20% of the battery, and when you get to using the IPhone 6, it is important to know that this is going to occur here as well.
+Some say that no matter what type of device you use, even if it is a tablet like the iPads, one flight will take up to 20% of the battery, and when you get to using the iPhone X, it is important to know that this is going to occur here as well.
 The reason why the phone itself is so revolutionary is that it has a 5.5-inch retina HD display, and the live photos option is a very innovative way of seeing things compared to the previous iPhone versions which makes it a great screen for the Phantom 4.

 Check out our new post on the Phantom 4 motor.